shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 	to identify and estimate genomic compressions across entire genome sequence as well as specific genomic co-ordinates.

 	User can skip step (i) by providing pre-mapped depth file generated from mapping either single or pair-end reads to the reference genome sequence.
-[See Input files & Examples for details]
+[See Input files for details]

 	Step (ii) consists of 4 phases:
 	Phase 1.
 This step calculates average read depth coverage across all user-provided single copy gene/genomic segments and uses